“I’m gonna grab four seats.”

 At 3 p.m., we walked back to the tapestry museum to pick up my parents.
-I glanced at my mom’s bag to make sure she didn’t steal any art piece.
+I glanced at my mom’s bag to ensure she didn’t steal any art pieces.
 My parents really love tapestries.
 Go figure.

 “Looks like you had fun!
 Mark just told me you saw cows and an eagle!”

 Something must have been lost in translation.
-Either I have to buy my parents a new English dictionary either I have to buy Mark a National Geographic Animal Encyclopedia because I’m positive there were only a swan, a rooster, a few chickens and a couple of goats at the petting zoo.
+Either I have to buy my parents a new English dictionary or I have to buy Mark a National Geographic Animal Encyclopedia because I’m positive there was only a swan, a rooster, a few chickens and a couple of goats at the petting zoo.

 We visited the roman and Gothic Cathédrale Saint-Maurice d’Angers, then we went to the Château d’Angers.
 It’s funny how different the atmosphere was this year—a medieval castle is best explored when it’s dark and stormy, after all.